perryprog/JMBlog/rules.md

 #### JustMinigames
-JustMinigames includes JustMinecraft minigames such as Switch and Bedwars.
+JustMinigames includes JustMinecraft minigames such as Parkour and Bedwars.
 - Cheating is not allowed.
 If you cheat, you will be banned without a warning.
 Cheating includes using a modified client to gain an unfair advantage over other players.
 - Teaming is not allowed.
 If you are not in the same team as another player, you mustn't work together to gain an advantage over other players.

+#### JustAnarchy
+- No rules apply to this server, you are free to do as you please.
+- Remember to follow the rules when you join other servers.

 ### Banned?